eurekaclinical/eureka-python-client/README.md

 Clients for accessing Eureka!'s web services APIs

 ## Example
-If you run eureka on your local machine using `mvn tomcat7:run`, you can access the REST APIs as follows:
+If you run eureka on your local machine using `mvn tomcat7:run`, you can access the REST APIs from python as follows:
 ```
 from eurekaclinical.eureka import client